 What is Syphilis?

-This nasty vintage member from the bacterial family has been wreaking havoc in Europe since 1495; Syphilis infects the cock, throat or arse and then spreads throughout the body as a blood infection.
+Syphilis is a bacterial infection which has been wreaking havoc in Europe since 1495; Syphilis infects the penis, throat or anus and then spreads throughout the body as a blood infection.
 If left untreated Syphilis can damage your nerves, skin, bones, eyes and brain.

-Syphilis is passed through contact with sores or rashes during oral sex, anal sex, and arse play.
-It can also be passed on through infected cum and other infected bodily fluids by someone who may have no visible symptoms at all.
+Syphilis is passed through contact with sores or rashes during oral sex, anal sex, and anal play.
+It can also be passed on through infected semen and other infected bodily fluids by someone who may have no visible symptoms at all.
 Once infected a person can remain infectious for up to 2 years.

 Whilst some people may not notice any symptoms, the Syphilis infection can generally be divided into 3 separate stages that intensify as the infection progresses

-Stage 1: 10 – 90 days after infection a sore (called a chancre) will show up at the site of the infection, usually on your cock, balls mouth throat, or arse.
+Stage 1: 10 – 90 days after infection a sore (called a chancre) will show up at the site of the infection, usually on your penis, testicles, mouth, throat, or anus.
 This sore may be painless and can easily go unnoticed.
 This sore will eventually disappear and the infection will move into stage 2.

 Stage 2: 2- 6 months after infection some guys will develop a rash on their hands, feet, or body.
 Other possible symptoms in stage 2 include fevers, swollen glands, sore throat, patchy hair loss, headaches, weight loss, fatigue, and muscle and joint aches.
 These symptoms may disappear within a few weeks, after which you experience a latent (hidden) phase with no symptoms, which can last for years.
 After this, Syphilis can progress to its third stage.